 Although the use of glycerine in traditional products is declining, glycerin is a valuable product that is still extracted in the process of making soap.
 The glycerin can be used for the manufacture of many products.
 Among them:

-Cosmetics: Mainly soaps (See the listing above for glycerin soap) or toothpaste.
+- Cosmetics: Mainly soaps (See the listing below for glycerin soap) or toothpaste.

 Is glycerin edible?